mozilla/theopenstandard/docs/users.rst

 Users
 ==========

+.. important:: This documentation is out of date and needs to be rewritten to include the co-authors plugin.

 For the purposes of content editing there are 3 user roles we use:

 1. Editor - our paid staff, somebody who can publish and manage posts including the posts of other users.